Military Academy of the Bolivarian Army

-The Military Academy of the Bolivarian Army (in Spanish Academia Militar del Ejército Bolivariano), historically known as the Military Academy of Venezuela, is an academy to train members of the officer corps of the National Army of the Bolivarian Republic of Venezuela.
+The Military Academy of the Bolivarian Army (in Spanish Academia Militar del Ejército Bolivariano), previously called Military Academy of Venezuela, is an academy to train members of the officer corps of the National Army of the Bolivarian Republic of Venezuela, attached to Bolivarian Military University of Venezuela.
 It is also the oldest military academy in the country and one of the oldest in Latin America, having been founded on September 2, 1810.

 Its campus is in Fort Tiuna in Caracas, shared with the National Guard Military Academy.

 Curriculum and academic programs

-Just like so many military academies in the world, the MABA is a medium-sized, highly residential baccalaureate college, with a full-time, four-year undergraduate program that emphasizes instruction in the arts, sciences, and professions with no graduate program, preparing men and women to take on the challenge of being officers of the Venezuelan Army.
+The MABA is a medium-sized, highly residential baccalaureate college, with a full-time, four-year undergraduate program that emphasizes instruction in the arts, sciences, and professions with no graduate program, preparing men and women to take on the challenge of being officers of the Venezuelan Army.
 The academy is accredited by the Ministry of Higher Education.

 Academic program

 The academic program consists of a structured core of subjects depending on the cadet's chosen specialty as a future Army officer, balanced between the arts and sciences.
 Regardless of major, all cadets graduate with a Bachelor of Science degree.